ScriptTiger/MAC-Address-Lookup/README.md

 rem set MASTER=%~dp0simplified.txt
 rem if not "%~1"=="" set SEARCH=%~1&set FORMAT="tokens=2 delims={}"&goto MAC_Search

+To edit the script, simply right-click the OUI_Search.cmd and select "Edit."
 To comment a line out, add rem followed by a space at the beginning of the line.
 To uncomment out a line, remove the rem followed by a space at the beggining of a line.